Tuition & Fees: What to Know

 Calumet College of Saint Joseph Tuition & Fees

-Full-time students at Calumet College of Saint Joseph were charged $18,620 in tuition and fees in the 2017 - 2018 academic year, before corrections for financial aid. $17,650 was the price tag on tuition.
+Full-time students at Calumet College of Saint Joseph were charged $18,620 in tuition and fees in the 2018 - 2019 academic year, before corrections for financial aid. $17,650 was the price tag on tuition.
 The other $970 are added fees.
+Find out more about the net price.

 Regrettably, this college doesn't offer any tuition discounts to in-state students.